carla-simulator/carla/Docs/ros_installation.md

 	* a) using apt repository
 	* b) using source repository
   * [__Run the ROS bridge__](#run-the-ros-bridge)
-	* Import error: No module named CARLA
+	* Solving ImportError: No module named CARLA
   * [__Setting CARLA__](#setting-carla)

 The ROS bridge enables two-way communication between ROS and CARLA.
 In order to do so, the information from the CARLA server is translated to ROS topics.
-For example, the information retrieved by sensors is structured to fit ROS structure.
+For example, the information retrieved by sensors is structured to fit ROS messages.
-And also vice versa, the messages sent between nodes in ROS get translated to commands to be applied in CARLA.
+In the same way, the messages sent between nodes in ROS get translated to commands to be applied in CARLA.
 This is commonly used to update the state of a vehicle and apply controllers.

 ---
 ## Requirements
 #### ROS melodic

   * __ROS Kinetic/Melodic:__ follow the official documentation to [install ROS](http://wiki.ros.org/melodic/Installation/Ubuntu).
-Some ROS packages could be necessary, depending on the user needs, such as [rviz](https://wiki.ros.org/ainstein_radar_rviz_plugins) to visualize ROS data.
+Some ROS packages may be required, depending on the user needs, such as [rviz](https://wiki.ros.org/ainstein_radar_rviz_plugins) to visualize ROS data.
-  * __CARLA 0.9.7:__ only this and later versions are supported.
+  * __CARLA 0.9.7:__ previous versions are not compatible with the ROS bridge.
 Follow the [quick start installation](../getting_started/quickstart) or make the build for the corresponding platform.

 !!!
 Important
     Make sure that both CARLA and ROS work properly before continuing with the installation.